 Which dental procedure is most associated with discomfort and pain than perhaps any other procedure?

-A root canal.
-You probably have friends or family who’ve gotten one, and who said they absolutely loved getting a root canal?
+You probably have friends or family who’ve had one.
+And out of them, who said they absolutely loved getting a root canal?
 Our guess: no one.

-Most people don’t.
 The fact of the matter is, your friends and family probably let a few important parts of their oral health routine slip.
-You might even be doing the exact same thing now — especially as someone on the go juggling work, school, dating, or family activities.
-It’s obviously easy to see how those few important parts of an oral health routine can slip.
-However, when that happens you put yourself at risk for needing a root canal.
+You might even be doing the exact same thing now — especially as someone on the go who’s juggling work, school, dating, or family activities.
+When you consider how hectic most of our lives can be, it’s easy to see how our oral health might be swept under the rug.
+However, when that happens you put yourself at risk for needing a root canal!